Thinker: Learning to Plan and Act: Network Architecture

 where $\{W_f, W_{ic}, W_{ia}, W_o, W_c, U_f, U_{ic}, U_{ia}, U_o, U_c, b_f, b_{ic}, b_{ia}, b_o, b_c\}$ are parameters with output shape $d_m=128$ and $\odot$ denotes element-wise product.
 The only differences compared to a standard LSTM cell are Equations \ref{eq:lstm_ia}, \ref{eq:lstm_a}, and \ref{eq:lstm_c}.
 Equation \ref{eq:lstm_ia} computes the input gate for the attention module outputs, Equation \ref{eq:lstm_a} represents the attention module which will be described below, and Equation \ref{eq:lstm_c} adds the gated output from the attention module to the input activation.

-The attention function $\text{attn}(x_t, K_{t-1}, V_{t-1})$ is based on the multi-head attention module used in Transformer, with the following modifications: (i) Attention is restricted to the last $d_t=40$ steps, equivalent to two planning stages.
-This is because maintaining a too long memory might complicate learning due to the Markov assumption of MDP. (ii) A learned relative positional encoding, akin to Transformer XL \cite{dai2019transformer}, is used to facilitate attention to steps relative to the current step.
+The attention function $\text{attn}(x_t, K_{t-1}, V_{t-1})$ is based on the multi-head attention module used in Transformer, with the following modifications: (i) Attention is restricted to the last $d_t=40$ steps, equivalent to two stages.
+This is because maintaining an excessively long memory might complicate learning due to the Markov assumption of MDP. (ii) A learned relative positional encoding, akin to Transformer XL \cite{dai2019transformer}, is used to facilitate attention to steps relative to the current step.

 For clarity, we first describe a single-head attention module.
 We denote $q_t \in \mathbb{R}^{d_e}$, $k_t \in \mathbb{R}^{d_e}$, $v_t \in \mathbb{R}^{d_e}$ as the query, key, and value at step $t$, respectively, where $d_e=16$ is the dimension of the embedding.
 The input $K_{t-1} \in \mathbb{R}^{d_t, d_e}$ and $V_{t-1} \in \mathbb{R}^{d_t, d_e}$ represent the preceding $d_t$ keys and values, defined as follows: